 How many times have you jumped on your bike and sprinted to your morning ride meeting point?
-Or plowed straight into a #smashfest session on the Wattbike without second thought of warming up?
+Or plowed straight into a #smashfest session on the Wattbike Atom smart bike without second thought of warming up?

 Now you know the benefits of warming up and cooling down, it’s time to incorporate them into your everyday training.
 The best warm up or cool down depends on the intensity of your session.
 You can find our full guide, including recommended warm ups and cool downs for each training zone here.